CCE Our People

 Sarah Floyd is an Events and Programmes Assistant for Cass CCE.
 She is responsible for the administration for Cass CCE’s programmes and events which include our Legal Advice Leadership Development Programme, our Aspiring Chief Executives and New Chief Executives programmes, along with our Outstanding and Inspiring Financial Leadership programmes.
 Sarah also leads in supporting Cass CCE’s Charity Talk series and smaller events and programmes held throughout the year.

 Sarah graduated from the University of Sussex in 2015 having read Philosophy and English Literature.
-She volunteers as a Learning and Leisure volunteer for Mencap and will be teaching in a summer school later this year for the charity Hanna’s Orphanage.
+She volunteers as a Learning and Leisure volunteer for Mencap and was selected by Cass Business School to teach in a summer school in Ethiopia over the summer for the charity Hanna’s Orphanage.

-Fiona is a Visiting Fellow at Cass Business School, specialising in governance, organisational and people development and performance management.
-She teaches on the Managing People and Quality module and facilitates action learning sets for the Cass CCE MSc programme.
+Fiona Ash is our Service Lead Consultant for Governance at the Centre for Charity Effectiveness and a Visiting Fellow at Cass Business School, specialising in governance, organisational and people development and performance management.
+She teaches on the Managing People and Quality module and facilitates action learning sets for the Cass CCE masters’ programme.

 Specialist areas: Leadership

-With 30 years’ experience of leadership development across all sectors, Ian was CE of The Campaign for Leadership at The Work Foundation, which had an alumni body of over 3000 leaders.
 He led the development and advocacy of "Liberating Leadership" whose profiling tool has been used by over 10,000 managers with over 60,000 inputs from colleagues and was described by Warren Bennis as the best tool of its kind he had seen.
+The Campaign`s alumni gained over 3,000 members from apprentices to CEOs and significant development programmes were delivered over the years across all sectors including amongst others Met Police, COI, Ford Motor Company, Home Office and the Association of London Government.

 Before now working exclusively in the sector, Ernie had a wide-ranging general management career leading and managing major change and project portfolios for large plcs, and is particularly skilled in successfully managing the people aspects of mergers, acquisitions and disposals.